 Some people take issue with the way I describe the underlying hormone problem in SARD dogs.
 In this article I’m going to tell you why I use the phrase adrenal exhaustion.

 Here is a graphic representation of adrenal exhaustion.
 Bold text indicates areas of excess activity.
 Small text indicates an area of insufficient activity.
-Please note that all of the charts on this page differ only by the lab test performed.
+Please note that all the charts on this page depict the same hormone problem.
+The charts differ only by the lab test, that is, which hormones a veterinarian measures.

 In human healthcare there’s a condition that has some similarities to the symptoms SARD dogs suffer — fatigue, lethargy, depression, insomnia, weight gain, etc. Patients are typically middle-aged females.
 It was dubbed Chronic Fatigue Syndrome (CFS) in the 1980s.
 It has a neurological component.
 It has an endocrine component.
 And nowadays patients are treated with low-dose cortisol and thyroid hormone.